nablarch/nablarch-document/en/application_framework/application_framework/libraries/exclusive_control.rst

 Is not a composite primary key
  An implementation example when the primary key is not a composite primary key is shown using the screen for batch deletion of users as an example.
- Since the acquire section of the version number just calls :java:extdoc:`HttpExclusiveControlUtil#prepareVersions <nablarch.common.web.exclusivecontrol.HttpExclusiveControlUtil.prepareVersions(nablarch.fw.ExecutionContext-java.util.List)>`, implementation example is omitted.
+ Since the acquire section of the version number just calls :java:extdoc:`HttpExclusiveControlUtil#prepareVersions <nablarch.common.web.exclusivecontrol.HttpExclusiveControlUtil.prepareVersions(nablarch.fw.ExecutionContext,java.util.List)>`, implementation example is omitted.

  .. code-block:: html